 The Fulbright Program offers international educational and cultural exchange programs for passionate and accomplished students, scholars, artists,… read more about Congrats to AMES Fulbright Recipients! »

 Watch videos from faculty and students, as they congratulate the recent graduates of the Class of 2020.

 Anisa Khalifa, a 2020 graduate of the Critical Asian Humanities (CAH) program, offers words of congratulations and best wishes to her fellow students.

-Natasha Rothenbucher, who graduated with high… read more about Congratulations, Class of 2020! »
+Natasha Rothenbucher, who graduated with high distinction with a second major (… read more about Congratulations, Class of 2020! »

 Greetings to our graduates and their families on behalf of the AMES department faculty and staff from Durham!

 The class of 2020 deserves special commendations for their accomplishments.
 We greatly admire your tenaciousness, determination and strength in making it to the finishing line in the midst of an unprecedented global crisis.
 We empathize with you for feeling the brunt of this pandemic during what should be the pinnacle of your time at Duke.
 You should have faith that you will all emerge as wiser, more mature and… read more about AMES Chair Marking the Moment 2020 »